-J. M. Johnson and son are at the Inn for a short stay
+J. M. Johnson and son are at the Inn for

+short stay.

 Mr. and Mrs. Bernard Van Rensselaer and child arrived from Buenos Aires on Monday to spend a few months in the north.
-Mrs. Van Rensselaer is a sister of Queena Mario, the Metropolitan opera singer.
+Mrs Van Rensselaer is a sister of Queena Mario. the Metropolitan opera singer.

 En route to San Francisco, Mr. and Mrs.

-Wilbur T. Tracey and son, of London, stopped for a short visit with friends at the Inn.
+En route to San Francisco, Mr. and Mrs. Wilbur T. Tracey and son, of London, stopped for a short visit with friends at the Inn.

-Recent arrivals include: Mr. and Mrs. Stirling Birming-ham, William N. Rover and James Dartt, of Forest Hills Mrs. Jessie K. Peters, of London; O. Gaffron, of Havana Miss Jane Lee and Hilda Jackson, of New York.
+Recent arrivals include: Mr. and Mrs. Stirling Birmingham, William N. Rover and James Dartt, of Forest Hills; Mrs. Jessie K. Peters, of London; O. Gaffron, of Havana; Miss Jane Lee and Hilda Jackson, of New York.

 Mr. and Mrs. Samuel Castleman have returned from a winter spent in Louisville, Ky.

-Mrs. F. L. Bisbee, of Toms River, N. J., joined her daughter, Mrs. George Mason, of Detroit, for a few days visit.
+Mrs. F. L. Bisbee, of Toms River, N. J., joined her daughter, Mrs. George Mason, of Detroit, for a few days' visit.

-Mr. and Mrs. F. A. Buttrick had as a week-end guest their daughter, Mrs. P. L. Gile, of Washington, D. C.
+Mr. and Mrs. F. A. Buttrick had as a week-end guest their daughter, Mrs. P. L. Gile, of Washington, D. C. Miss Rising entertained a bridge luncheon in the sun

-Miss Rising entertained a bridge luncheon in the sum parlor on Monday.
-Mr. and Mrs. Emil Meyer entertained at a delightful dinner party in the sun parlor preceding the dance saturday evening.
+Mr. and Mrs. Emil Meyer entertained at a delightful dinner party in the sun parlor preceding the dance on Saturday evening.
 The unique table decorations consisted of a Japanese garden and spring flowers, the pool in the center containing live gold fish and the whole lighted by concealed electric lights.